ttyrueiwoqp/CodingTips/README.md

 ## Preface

 The aim of these coding tips is to make our life easier as developers.
 Here I highly recommend the book "The Art of Readable Code".
-Currently it is available in our small library in #04-01.
-Please read it through and use it as a guideline for your daily coding.

 ## General